A SKU (Stock Keeping Unit) is a string of characters used to identify a distinct item. A SKU must be:

 A single design available in both white and black mugs in both 11-ounce and 15-ounce sizes would require four SKUs.

 Regarding the production method, a given t-shirt that will be screen printed requires a unique SKU, and the exact same design to be printed on the exact same blank t-shirt also requires a distinct SKU code if the printing will be via Direct-to-Garment instead of Screen Print.

 Clients have flexibility regarding the naming and taxonomy of SKU codes.
 Each SKU code must be:

-comprised only of letters, numbers, and hyphens,
+comprised only of letters, numbers, underscores, or hyphens,

 less than 25 characters in length.